-A method and system for classifying documents is provided.
+A method and system for classifying documents are provided.
 A set of document classifiers is generated by applying a classification algorithm to a trusted corpus that includes a set of training documents representing a taxonomy.
 One or more of the generated document classifiers are executed against a plurality of input documents to create a plurality of classified documents.
 Each classified document is associated with a classification within the taxonomy and a classification confidence level.
-One or more classified documents that are associated with a classification confidence level below a predetermined threshold value are selected to create a set of low-confidence documents.
+One or more classified documents associated with a classification confidence level below a predetermined threshold value are selected to create a set of low-confidence documents.
 The low-confidence documents are disassociated from each of the associated classifications.
 A user is prompted to enter a classification within the taxonomy for at least one low-confidence document.
-The low-confidence document is associated with the entered classification and with a predetermined confidence level to create a newly classified document.
+The low-confidence document is associated with the entered classification and a predetermined confidence level to create a new classified document.

 The patent tells us how useful collecting and making available information to customer support representatives would be by exploring the details of topics such as billing, to include things such as “payment processing, credits, refunds, etc.”